Syrian regime, opposition forces clash in strategic Idlib town | DW | 05.02.2020

 Government troops pushed back: Reports

-However, AP news agency later reported that Syrian opposition forces backed by Turkish artillery fire had managed to expel the government soliders from Saraqeb, just hours after they had fought their way in.
+However, AP news agency later reported that Syrian opposition forces backed by Turkish artillery fire had managed to expel the government solders from Saraqeb, just hours after they had fought their way in.

 Turkey is a strong backer of various opposition groups in Syria's northwest and has set up multiple observation posts in the Idlib region.
 Turkish President Recep Tayyip Erdogan warned on Wednesday that if the Syrian regime did not pull back, Turkey would "be forced to take matters into its own hands."